TheLoggicalOne/BA_for_Solico/docs/weeks/week04.md

 # Prepare for Week 4
 # 🧠 Week 4 – Decision Making Under Uncertainty: From Playing the Averages & to Playing the distributions

 ## 🧩 Part 1 – What Do You Do When You Face Uncertainty?
+Start Thiking

 - Many of our decisions, depend on variables that are not deterministic, or even if they are, we
 don't know their value, so we are uncertain aout their value